-The word ‘Faltering’ (Adjective) conveys the idea of losing strength, confidence, or momentum whether in speech, action, or progress.
-It’s often associated with uncertainty, hesitation, or a decline in steadiness.
-In this guide, you’ll gain a full understanding of the term, including its meaning, usage, origins, and more.
+The word ‘Faltering’ (adjective) means losing strength, confidence, or momentum.
+It often describes hesitation, uncertainty, or a temporary slowdown in progress, whether in speech, action, or performance.
+In this guide, you’ll get a full understanding of the term, including its meaning, usage, origins, and more.

 Faltering Explained in Depth